Can I apply for a project if my temporary employment at my university ends before the project is completed?

 Yes, but the project application must be accompanied by a confirmation from the supervisor stating that the project funds will be used for the continuation of the employment relationship and that the employment will be extended accordingly until the end of the project.
 The project will remain at the university in any case, even if the project leader were to leave the institution.
 DIZH must be consulted in this regard.

-Can I submit my project for the DIZH Project Call to another funding institution at the same time, for example Innosuisse?
+Can I submit my project to another funding institution at the same time, for example Innosuisse?

 Yes, but you must disclose this in the application and also declare whether the projects are identical or complementary.
 In the case of a double funding commitment of identical projects, DIZH must be consulted.